 - Celebrate differences and gest the right people into the right seats at the right time.

-- Communicates and understands the power in enabling an organization with the free flow of information.
+- Communicates and understands the power in enabling an organisation with the free flow of information.

 - Helps tie daily work to strategic objectives.